marta-krzyk-dev/NodeJS-PirpleCourse-RESTful-JSON-API/README.md

-# NodeJS-PirpleCourse-RESTful-JSON-API
+# RESTful-Hello-API
-Homework Assignment #1 for
+This is a RESTful JSON API created as a homework Assignment #1 for https://pirple.thinkific.com/courses/the-nodejs-master-class
-https://pirple.thinkific.com/courses/the-nodejs-master-class

 ## How to run the project?